 Rani Ahilya Bai Gaadi or the Court

 In one of the open corridors or veranda is where Rani Ahilya Bai used to have her Gaadi or the court.
-This is where she sat with a Shivalinga in her hand, listened to her people and did justice.
+This is where she sat with a Shivalinga in her hand, listened to her people, and did justice.
 The place is maintained as it used to be.
-Surrounded by wooden pillars with a cotton mattress, there is a now a life-size statue of Ahilya Bai.
+Surrounded by wooden pillars with a cotton mattress, there is now a life-size statue of Ahilya Bai.
 On top are the portraits of various Holkars.
 What I liked the most was a long mural depicting the Maheshwar Fort from the Narmada.
-What remains with you is the innate simplicity of Maheshwar Rajwada, that is a reflection of the simplicity of the queen who ruled from here.
+What remains with you is the innate simplicity of Maheshwar Rajwada, which is a reflection of the simplicity of the queen who ruled from here.

 The premises of Rajwada of Ahilya Bai has her Palki which is still taken out every Monday in a procession.
 There are statues in marble.
 What I found most interesting was the wood carved brackets – some in the shape of elephant trunks.